WHAT IS HAPPENING TO THE PENGUINS?

 Here, the bay has become completely covered by sea ice.
 This colony will disappear if the ice does not break into floes, forcing the penguins to walk too far to find open water and food.
 As the Antarctic warms, however, the sea ice in these areas will become less extensive and the penguins will do well, at least until the sea ice disappears completely.

-In Antarctica’s far north (Anvers Island) air temperatures have become VERY warm and ice no longer forms on the sea.
-The Antarctic penguins do not live well under such conditions, and each year fewer of them nest here, as is shown in the graph above.
-They are moving south to where it is colder and there is still plenty of sea ice.
-Other kinds of penguins --- ones who can not live where there is sea ice --- are moving south to replace the Adélie Penguins.
+In Antarctica’s far north, and particularly the west coast of the Antarctic Peninsula (Anvers Island and northward), air temperatures have become VERY warm, though still cold by human standards (temperatures similar to most ski resorts in winter).
+Warm enough, though, that if sea ice forms in winter --- and winters of low sea ice extent are occurring with increasing frequency --- it disappears much more quickly than 30 years ago.
+In other words, the 'sea-ice season' (the number of months when sea ice is present) is now three months shorter than it was 30 years ago, in fact only 3-4 months long.
+Antarctic penguins do not live well under such conditions, and each year fewer of them nest here, as is shown in the graph above.
+Young birds are recruiting to colonies farther south to where it is colder and there is still plenty of sea ice; in fact colonies in the southern Antarctic Peninsula are growing.
+Other kinds of penguins --- ones who can not live where there is sea ice (chinstraps, Gentoos) --- are moving south to replace the Adélie Penguins.

 Due to global climate change, sea ice off the coast of some parts of Antarctica (orange, red) has been disappearing (and so have the penguins).
 In other parts (blue) sea ice is becoming more open and increasing (and so have the penguins).